Is the kingroot apk really a virus?

 Kingroot has bricked a lot of phones such as Samsung and LG!

 First off.
-I didn’t make KingRoot!
+We didn't make KingRoot!
 That program is a hot mess!
-I would never take credit for a program like that.
+We would never take credit for a program like that.

-Second; Because of its popularity there’s actually some rather harmful versions of this APK out there.
+Second; Because of its popularity, there are actually some rather harmful versions of this APK out there.
 Hence, why virus companies like Symantec had to put their foot down.

-Third and this is really important : LG and Samsung actually go out of their way to STOP users from rooting their phones .
-LG’s way of stopping people is when a next software update of their phone is released and the user agrees to download.
-It detects that root program and hard-bricks the phone with no chance of ever going into the recovery partition and restore default parameters.
+Third and this is really important: LG and Samsung actually go out of their way to STOP users from rooting their phones.
+LG's way of stopping people is when the next software update of their phone is released and the user agrees to download.
+It detects the root program and hard-bricks the phone with no chance of ever going into the recovery partition and restores default parameters.
 Samsung takes a different approach and simply voids your warranty if it detects rooting software on your phone when you do a warranty exchange costing you anywhere from $300-$600 for a replacement phone.

 FROM THE ORIGINAL BLOG CUT

 Method 1 - Install kingroot - DropBox Mirror Download

 KingRoot is an alternative to the RootMyOuya and was designed for a multitude of phones to get instantaneous root access over their device.
 Installation is simple.
 Just click the green button and it will work its magic in putting your Ouya into Root mode. then after it is done.
 Click on the blue highlighted area in step number two to be taken to RootUser (this may take a few seconds before it goes there) and that's it!
 This method may be the simplest to download and install (and only the KingRoot app is in Chinese, KingUser which is also installed after KingRoot is in English and is configurable), however, this method has its issues.